Covid-19 phishing attacks have risen by 400%*.

 A Virtual Private Network (also known as a VPN) is a mechanism for securely connecting devices or networks together, even if geographically separated.
 Hence why at this time during the Covid-19 outbreak, they are popular for enabling remote working from end-user devices (EUDs).
 This NCSC guide to Virtual Private Networks provides risk owners and IT administrators considering this mechanism with more advice.

 5 – Last but not least, set up multi-factor authentication for online services

 By ensuring your remote workers have multi-factor authentication (MFA) in place, you’re mitigating the risk of password theft.
 MFA (multi-factor authentication) can also be called two-step verification or two-factor authentication (2FA) – take your pick!
 For advice on implementing multi-factor authentication to protect against password guessing and theft online check out this article by the NCSC here.

-To learn more about how Red Sift can help you protect your remote workforce from Covid-19 phishing attacks, just visit our 360° email protection page.
+To learn more about how Red Sift can help you protect your remote workforce from Covid-19 phishing attacks, check out our home page.